General firefighter duties

 - Be able to work in a highly structured work environment, on rotating shifts, following the rules, regulations and procedures of the department.

 - Be capable of learning and performing the various methods and techniques used in extinguishing and preventing fires and in rescue techniques.

 - Have a valid Class “G” Driver’s Licence with 0 demerit points and satisfactory to the City of Hamilton at time of application.
-A valid Class “DZ” licence with 0 demerit points and satisfactory to the City of Hamilton is required on or before December 1, 2017.
+A valid Class “DZ” licence with 0 demerit points and satisfactory to the City of Hamilton is required on or before July 1, 2019 if requested.

 - Have a willingness to participate (on-duty) in a professionally regulated physical fitness program and in training courses directly related to the duties of the job.